erizov/Professor/semester_3/lecture_12_ml_algorithms/knn/README.md

 2. Analyze time and space complexity using Big O notation
 3. Identify when to use this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
-5. Apply this algorithm to solve real-world problems
+5. Apply this approach to tackle real-world problems

 ### Short Description

-K-Nearest Neighbors, a classification and regression algorithm that predicts based on the k closest training examples.
-Solves problems like recommendation systems, pattern recognition, and similarity-based classification.
+K-Nearest Neighbors, a categorization and value estimation algorithm that predicts based on the k closest training examples.
+Addresses recommendation systems, pattern recognition, and similarity-based categorization.
 Example: Classifying a new flower species by finding the 5 most similar flowers in the training set.
-Works by calculating distances to all training examples, selecting k nearest neighbors, and using majority vote (classification) or average (regression).
+Operates by calculating distances to all training examples, selecting k nearest neighbors, and using majority vote (categorization) or average (value estimation).

 **Key Characteristics:**
 - **Time Complexity**: Varies